Skip to content

 def task_callbacks(

-self, task, state: str, service_callback: Optional[Callable] = None
+self, task: Any, state: str, service_callback: Optional[Callable] = None

 """Processes task state changes and invokes appropriate handlers.